MicrosoftDocs/azure-reference-other/stream-analytics-docs/timestamp-by-azure-stream-analytics.md

 ### Example 3 – Heterogeneous timestamps

-Imagine processing heterogeneous streams of data containing two type of events 'A' and 'B'.
-Events 'A' have timestamp data in the field 'timestampA' and events 'B' have timestamp in the field 'timestampB'.
+Imagine processing heterogeneous streams of data containing two type of events A and B. Events A have timestamp data in the field `timestampA` and events B have timestamp in the field `timestampB`.

  This example shows how to write TIMESTAMP BY to be able to work with both types of events/timestamps.